 During meiotic prophase in fission yeast, the nucleus migrates back and forth between two poles of the cell.
 This oscillatory nuclear movement is called 'horse-tail' movement due to its characteristic shape and motion (Figure 3).
 Horsetail nuclear movement enhances pairing of homologous chromosomes and facilitates meiotic recombination.
-Horsetail movement is driven by cytoplasmic dynein, which forms a huge minus-end-directed microtubule motor complex.
+Horse-tail movement is driven by cytoplasmic dynein, which forms a huge minus-end-directed microtubule motor complex, and dynactin, which is a protein complex that is required for most dynein-mediated cellular activities.
 Cytoplasmic dynein that is anchored to the cell cortex generates a pulling force on the microtubule emanating from the leading edge of the nucleus.
 This dynein-mediated pulling is the major contributor to horse-tail movement.
 Cortical anchoring of dynein is crucial for the generation of horse-tail movement.